nox-do/grebber_for_ai/README.md

 2. Select "Add to ignore for dump" from the context menu
 3. The file/directory will be added to the ignore list and won't be included in future dumps

+### Ignore List Management

+The tool uses multiple sources for determining which files to ignore:

+1. **Standard ignore patterns**: Built-in patterns for common build and dependency directories
+2. **Custom ignore patterns**: User-defined patterns stored in the `.dump_config` file
+3. **`.gitignore` patterns**: If a `.gitignore` file exists in the project, its patterns are automatically used
+4. **Explicitly ignored paths**: Specific files or directories added via the context menu

 ## Uninstallation

 To remove the context menu entries, double-click `uninstall.bat` or run it from an administrator command prompt: